Why Small Businesses Fail – Lowering the Rate of Small Business Failure

 Entrepreneurship is at the core of everything that’s economically successful in North America, as it is in all capitalist societies.
 It’s the backbone of economies, yet the true nature of self-employment and the entrepreneur is not generally understood.
 As a result, entrepreneurship as a ‘lifestyle’ is not taught in our schools or promoted by small business authorities.
 Instead of focusing on the entrepreneur, the world of self-employment is centered on business plans, financing paths and marketing.
 It’s true that many succeed through hard work, grit, and sometimes plain luck, but for most, what was a beautiful dream becomes a living nightmare.
 Such is the lot for so many brave souls who start alone and end alone.
 It doesn’t have to be this way.

-Business Schools and Business Plans are needed, but not the solution to reducing small businesses failure
+Business Schools and Business Plans are needed, but they are not the solution to reducing small businesses failure

 Government, schools, and prestigious advisers insist that business begins with business planning.
 But the most successful business owners, consciously or otherwise, first understand themselves as entrepreneurs.
 They also know what type of venture fits them, and how they fit inside of that venture.
 Entrepreneurship must first be about the entrepreneur.
 Personal planning should always precede business planning.
 If one is to take this high-risk journey, one must first consider self before all other factors.
 To study and interact with failed and successful entrepreneurs is to understand why small businesses fail and why they succeed.